 April is the engine of summer just starting to rev up.
-Within weeks (if not days!) the race of plants upwards will begin in earnest.
+Within weeks (if not days!), the race of plants upwards will begin in earnest.
 There’s plenty that I need to do now to prepare both myself and the garden for summer.
 The blanket of mulch to be laid, seeds to be sown, and growing spaces to plan and plant.
-There’s no time to waste and every space is a potential place to grow food.
+There’s no time to waste, and every space is a potential place to grow food.

 Living Wall Planter

 What it’s going to do is transform some dead space into an area where I can grow fresh greens.
 That’s the idea with a living wall planter — it makes an unproductive vertical space into a wall of lush, living things.
 I’m absolutely delighted with the planter!
 Every time I walk past, I have to admire its design and the lush greens spilling from its pockets.

 NatureUp!
-Vertical Planter
+Gardena Vertical Planter

 There are two main reasons that I start many of my edible plants at home first.
-The first is weather — it can be cold and windy in my allotment garden in April.
-Some veg is hardy enough to be planted and sown direct and I already have planted my early potatoes and have sown seeds for radishes, beets, turnips, onions, and calendula.
+The first is weather; it can be cold and windy in my allotment garden in April.
+Some veg is hardy enough to be planted and sown direct, and I already have planted my early potatoes and have sown seeds for radishes, beets, turnips, onions, and calendula.

-Growing in Eggshells
+Growing Seedlings in Eggshells

 One thing I’m trying out this year that’s a little different is growing seedlings in eggshells.
 This is my first year trying it, and I currently have baby kohlrabi happily growing in a half-dozen.
-When they’re ready to go out to the garden I’ll crack the eggshells a bit and then plant direct.
-The roots and plant will push the shell aside and perhaps draw needed minerals from it over time.
+When they’re ready to go out to the garden, I’ll crack the eggshells a bit and then plant direct.
+The roots and plant will push the shell aside and draw needed minerals over time.
 I use a lot of natural, reusable, and eco-friendly plant pots and am excited to see how they’ll do.

 The Seedlings at Home

 I have quite a few cabbages, broccoli, spinach, and other seedlings growing in traditional modules at home.
-Having them growing on in the conservatory or greenhouse means that I can check on them every morning while I have my cup of coffee.
-If they need watering, thinning out, or any other help then it’s easy to know what they need.
+Having them growing in the conservatory or greenhouse means that I can check on them every morning while I have my cup of coffee.
+If they need watering, thinning out, or any other help, it’s easy to know what they need.
 Seedlings at the allotment garden need to fend for themselves a lot more.
 I put out precautions against slugs, but we also have pheasants to contend with, and they love pecking at anything.
 Especially brassicas.

-In the Greenhouse
+April Gardening In the Greenhouse

 Planting Sweet Peas